ariana-ssilva/entra21-logica-java-2022/Aula06 - ExericioAlturaMinima/README.md

-# Exercise 6.2 - Are you able to play with the toy?
+# Exercise 6.2 - Can you play with the toy?

 Write a program that: Set as a constant the minimum height allowed to play with the toy.
 (Pay attention to the name and use the constant in the IF).
 Capture user name and height.
 Validate if the height informed is smaller than the allowed.